SQLite Order By

 • The ASC keyword means ascending.

-You can sort the result set using a column that does not appear in the select list of the SELECT clause.
+SQLite allows you to sort the result set using columns that do not appear in the select list of the SELECT clause.

 Let’s take the tracks table in the sample database for the demonstration.